IRS Forms

 Section 897 look‑through

 When a RIC or REIT recognizes gain from a U.S. real property interest, section 897 can look through to you.
 Boxes 2e and 2f report the ordinary and capital components of those USRPI gains.
-Only RICs and REITs complete these boxes, and they provide the detail you need for character, withholding, and sourcing.
+Only RICs and REITs complete these boxes, and the amounts apply only to foreign persons and entities whose income keeps its character when passed through to foreign owners or beneficiaries; domestic U.S. shareholders generally include the underlying Box 1a and 2a amounts normally and ignore the 2e and 2f labeling.

 January payment, December 31 treatment